{\mu}Split: efficient image decomposition for microscopy data: Our Approach

 Expression~\ref{eq:DVAE_exp_final} is what we end up maximizing during training.
 Note that this analysis can be seamlessly extended to the case where one has a hierarchy of latent vectors~\cite{Sonderby2016-lq} instead of just one.

 For modelling $q(z|x;\encparams)$, we use the identical setup of the bottom-up branch used in~\cite{Prakash2020-wr} with the input being $x$, the superimposed input.
 For modeling $P(d_1|z;\decparams)$ and $P(d_2|z;\decparams)$, we again use the top-down branch design used in~\cite{Prakash2020-wr} but make the top-down branch output two channels for mean and two more for the pixelwise $\log(var)$, one each for $d_1$ and $d_2$.
 So, the output of our model is a 4 channel tensor with identical spatial dimensions as the input.
+Note that to encorporate LC, we modify both $q(z|x;\encparams)$ and $P(d_2|z;\decparams)$ which we describe next.

+\miniparagraph{Lateral Contextualisation (LC)} We introduce LC, allowing \muSplit to see large portions of the input image at increasingly downscaled pixel resolutions.
+LC only requires small full resolution patches, rendering the network considerably more memory efficient.

-\miniparagraph{Lateral Contextualisation (LC)} Many popular architectures, such as \UNets~\cite{Ronneberger2015-pk} or \HVAEs~\cite{Prakash2020-wr,Child2020-ya,Vahdat2020-hk} are composed of a hierarchy of levels that operate on increasingly downsampled and therefore also increasingly smaller layers.
+Many popular architectures, such as \UNets~\cite{Ronneberger2015-pk} or \HVAEs~\cite{Prakash2020-wr,Child2020-ya,Vahdat2020-hk} are composed of a hierarchy of levels that operate on increasingly downsampled and therefore also increasingly smaller layers.
 The basic idea of LC is to pad each downsampled layer by additional image context, \ie additional input from an available larger input image, such that each layer at each hierarchy level maintains the same spatial dimensions.
-(In Figure~\ref{fig:overall_architecture}, the red squares show where the original input patch lies within the downsampled inputs to other hierarchy levels and what additional context is added by LC.)
+(In Figure~\ref{fig:overall_architecture} (a), the red dashed squares in the stack of inputs (leftmost column) indicate the location of the original patch ($x_p$) within the downscaled and laterally contextualized inputs at higher hierarchy levels ($x_{(p,i)}$).)